woodstone121/DeepCore/_posts/BoVW_Blog_Post_Part_1.docx.md

 Classify the Test Imagery
 -------------------------

-Below are the [Precision and Recall](https://en.wikipedia.org/wiki/Precision_and_recall) Results for my binary classifier consisting of the only the two classes of fighter – clutter objects shown below in Figure 8.
+Below are the [Precision and Recall](https://en.wikipedia.org/wiki/Precision_and_recall) results for my binary classifier consisting of the only the two classes of fighter – clutter objects shown below in Table 1.

 ![table1](https://github.com/DigitalGlobe/DeepCore/blob/kevin_blog/assets/images/2017-04-17-Bag_of_Visual_Words/table1.png)